 Currently, there is no good standardized test to identify LPR.
 If parents notice any symptoms of LPR in their child, they may wish to discuss with their pediatrician getting a referral to see an otolaryngologist for evaluation.
 In the office, he or she may look directly at the voice box and related structures with a flexible scope or order a 24-hour pH monitoring of the esophagus.
 The otolaryngologist may also decide to perform further evaluation of the child under general anesthesia.
 This would include looking directly at the voice box (direct laryngoscopy), trachea and bronchi (bronchoscopy), and esophagus (esophagoscopy).
 LPR in infants and children remains a diagnosis of clinical judgment, based on history given by the parents, the physical exam, and endoscopic evaluations.

 How is LPR treated?

-Since LPR is an extension of GER, successful treatment of LPR is based on successful treatment of GER.
-In infants and children, basic recommendations may include smaller and more frequent feedings and keeping an infant in a vertical position after feeding for at least 30 minutes.
-A trial of medications including H2 blockers or proton pump inhibitors may be necessary.
-Similar to adults, those who fail medical treatment, or have diagnostic evaluations demonstrating anatomical abnormalities may require surgical intervention such as a fundoplication.
+Since LPR is an extension of GER, successful treatment is usually based on successful treatment of GER.
+In infants and children, basic recommendations may include use of smaller and more frequent feedings, thickening of the food/liquid, and keeping an infant in a vertical position after feeding for at least 30 minutes.
+A trial of medications, including H2 blockers or proton pump inhibitors, may be necessary.
+Similar to adults, children with severe symptoms who fail medical treatment or have diagnostic evaluations demonstrating anatomical abnormalities, may require surgical intervention.